 When I was in the fifth grade, and felt God calling me to preach, I went to the pastor of the church we attended in West Virginia and asked him if I could use an old church auditorium that was owned by the church, but was on the other side of town.
 I asked him if I could use this auditorium on Saturday evenings to speak, to which he agreed.

 When I graduated from college, I envisioned traveling the world – speaking in churches, schools, businesses, colleges, etc., full time.
 That was my dream, and maybe someday I'll be able to do that; but even though I haven't yet gotten off the ground with a "full-time" speaking career, I have spoken all over the United States.
-I generally speak 10 or so times a year at various places.
+I speak anywhere they'll open the door - and I do it for free.
 And the websites I've created and articles and publications I've written have been read by people all around the world.
 And, when people hear or read about me, I've had people ask me often, "Joshua, why do you do this?"